News Archive

 2016-17 Innovation Fellows Janene Fuerch and Amanda French used the biodesign innovation process to address problems around birth control adherence and help women better manage their reproductive health needs.

-Stanford Biodesign Celebrates 20 Years of Innovation education
+Stanford Biodesign Celebrates 20 Years of Innovation Education

 Stanford Medicine News, 10/6/21